This post is the third in a series explaining the Balanced Runner Keys.

 You don’t have much direct control over your footstrike.
 Your feet land where they must to prevent you from falling.
 In other words, your footstrike is determined largely by what’s going on above your legs, where most of your mass – and important parts requiring support such as your organs and brain – are located.
 In fact, your core action, or the movement of your torso, is the center of control for your footstrike (you’ll be able to read more about that in the upcoming blog post on Key 4, and you can also read this and this to get a sense of what I’m talking about).

 Please stop worrying about your footstrike.
 If you follow all the Balanced Runner Keys it will take care of itself.
 Instead pay attention to the suppleness of your legs, which is an excellent indicator of an optimal footstrike, a healthy lean, and good core action.
-What I’ve found with my runner clients is that aiming for more supple legs while still keeping a quick stride rate (Balanced Runner Key 7) will also tend to optimize your footstrike without any direct effort on your part.
+What I’ve found with my runner clients is that aiming for more supple legs, along with improving the core action, will also tend to optimize your footstrike without any direct effort on your part.

 The original goal of avoiding heelstriking and overstriding was to reduce the impact peak and the damage it can do.
 If your leg is stiff when you meet the ground it doesn’t matter what part of your foot is touching down, you’re going to get a jolt.
 If your leg is supple and folds from the first moment you touch the ground, you are avoiding the harmful impact spike and using your legs like the springs they’re meant to be in running.